 A plant-based diet is best—but what kind of plant-based diet?
 A review last year looked at all the randomized controlled trials to date.
 Using a meat-eating group as the control, it compared people eating like a Mediterranean-style diet that minimizes meat, versus a meat-free diet, versus a meat-, dairy- and egg-free diet.

-You can’t really directly compare all the studies, because they were on all slightly different diets, for different durations, studying different populations of people, but in general, people cutting out most meat cut out a quarter of their risk...
-Those cutting out all meat cut their risk of our number one killer in half, and those that eliminated dairy and eggs, did even better still.
+You can’t really directly compare all the studies, because they were all on slightly different diets, for different durations, studying different populations of people.
+But in general, people cutting out most meat cut out a quarter of their risk.
+Those cutting out all meat cut their risk of our #1 killer in half, and those who eliminated dairy and eggs did even better still.

-To see any graphs, charts, graphics, images, and quotes to which Dr. Greger may be referring watch the above video.
+To see any graphs, charts, graphics, images, and quotes to which Dr. Greger may be referring, watch the above video.
 This is just an approximation of the audio contributed by veganmontreal.

 Please consider volunteering to help out on the site.